pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-65.md

+## Introduction

-!> [correction]: This episode was recorded with Xcode 11 beta 3, and a lot has changed in recent betas.
+> Correction: This episode was recorded with Xcode 11 beta 3, and a lot has changed in recent betas.
 While we note these changes inline below, we also went over them in detail [on our blog](/blog/posts/30-swiftui-and-state-management-corrections).

-## Introduction

 @T(00:00:05)
 Today we are going to begin discussing some application architecture ideas, which somehow in the one and a half years since Point-Free was launched we haven't really discussed head-on.
 We've covered lots of broad ideas on how to make your applications more understandable and testable, such as pushing side effects to the boundaries, using pure functions as much as possible, and putting an emphasis on functions and composition above all other abstractions.